 For a start, it gives you the chance to leave your ‘nest’ and discover the world.
 Whatever country you decide to visit, you have the chance to meet new people and visit places that otherwise would not be on your ‘favourite destinations’ list.

-In addition, as a student you have more possibilities to improve your foreign language and communicational skills, as you are always surrounded by persons of approximately the same age, sharing the same interests.
-Also, a MA program abroad offers you the possibility to boost your confidence and responsibility, at the same time, as you will have to personally choose your desired learning modules and then prepare for the continuous evaluation, all year long.
+In addition, as a student you have more possibilities to improve your foreign language and communication skills, as you are always surrounded by persons of approximately the same age, sharing the same interests.
+Also, an MA programme abroad offers you the possibility to boost your confidence and responsibility, at the same time, as you will have to personally choose your desired learning modules and then prepare for the continuous evaluation, all year long.
 Additionally, you have the chance to learn a new language, if you have not studied the language in question before, but only if you are willing to do it.

 Furthermore, MA programmes abroad are mainly focused on the practical aspect of learning.
-It is presumed that all students already have the basic theoretical knowledge in the desired domain, or that they just want to explore a total different field from what they have been already studying.
+It is presumed that all students already have the basic theoretical knowledge in the desired domain, or that they just want to explore a totally different field from what they have been already studying.
 They only need the proper ‘guidance’ to succeed in facing the intimidating demands of the employers.
 This is the main argument for choosing a Master’s programme abroad, as well as for receiving an international ‘Diploma’ which will surely highlight the studying section of your resume, by making a clear distinction between your application and the rest.

 Even if these include accommodation, food, internet and utilities for a student, one has to take into account the tuition and inscriptions fees also, which varies from university to university and also from country to country.

 In order to earn some money so as to pay the mentioned taxes, the student could try to get a part time job.
 The only inconvenient is that one can’t find the ‘perfect’ job, with the ‘perfect’ schedule and the ‘perfect’ salary.
-As most of the MA programs abroad demand a 90% rate of students’ participation in class, this would be a hard challenge for one who doesn’t have the financial support he/she needs in order to ‘survive’ his/her stay in the foreign country.
+As most of the MA programmes abroad demand a 90% rate of students’ participation in class, this would be a hard challenge for one who doesn’t have the financial support he/she needs in order to ‘survive’ his/her stay in the foreign country.

 Plus, the courses may not meet your expectations or you may simply not adapt to the living customs of the specified country, especially if you do not know the language.
-Nevertheless, you had the possibility to choose an English MA program.
+Nevertheless, you had the possibility to choose an English MA programme.
 This means that you will interact with foreign English speakers and not bother to learn another language, especially if you have not studied it at all before your arrival.